KarmaMeter/KarmaMeter/README.md

 ---

-## 📜 Copyright Notice
+## © Copyright

-KarmaMeter™ is © 2025 Dhanesh Sanjeev Tatuskar.
+KarmaMeter is © 2025 Dhanesh Sanjeev Tatuskar.
 All rights reserved.
-This project is protected under copyright law.

-KarmaMeter™ is a conscious trademark.
-Visual identity is evolving with purpose.
+All trademarks, including "KarmaMeter" and associated visuals, are protected under common law trademark rights and evolving conscious use guidelines.

+🌀 The KarmaMeter visual identity is a **conscious trademark**, currently in **open spiritual development**.

+---

+## 🧭 For MIT Solve & Public Interest Orgs

+This project is submitted in the spirit of open-source innovation, collective well-being, and public benefit.
+We invite ethical collaborations, mentorship, and alliances to scale KarmaMeter responsibly and consciously.